savonet/book/audio.md

 ### Jingles and ads

-Jingles are short announcements, generally indicating the name of the radio or the current show.
+Jingles\index{jingle} are short announcements, generally indicating the name of the radio or the current show.
 They are quite important in order for the listener to remember the brand of your radio and create some familiarity with the radio (the music changes, but the jingles remain the same).
 Technically, jingles are not